raspberrypilearning/getting-started-with-mu/en/step_2.md

 --- task ---

-Run Mu by entering `mu` in the command prompt window.
+Run Mu by entering `mu-editor` in the command prompt window.

 --- /task ---